Laser blended vision: During Surgery and Post Operative

 During the surgery, a corneal flap is created, during which there can be a sensation of slight pressure on the eye during the procedure.

 The non-dominant eye is covered and the dominant eye is opened and kept open by a speculum, the corneal flap is lifted and the laser correction is done – an ultra thin flap can be created for treatment of very high prescriptions.
 The flap is replaced and the speculum is removed.
 The dominant eye is treated next.
 The software data for each eye is stored in the Carl Zeiss Meditc MEL 80 laser and delivered by the eye-tracker controlled computer generated excimer laser pulses.
 The laser time for each eye is usually under 30 seconds.
 The dominant eye is mainly corrected for distance and intermediate vision and the non-dominant eye is corrected for intermediate and near vision, by increasing the depth of focus for each eye.

 The entire procedure takes approximately 20 minutes for both eyes and the visual recovery is rapid and there is very little discomfort afterwards, usually described as if contact lenses had been left in for too long.
 The flap seals down usually within a few hours and the early postoperative recovery period usually about 7 days during which care is needed to not rub eyes and to wear eye shields during the night.
 The results are almost instantly available to the patient, where objects and people will seem more in focus, and most people can return to work the next day after their postoperative day 1 check.

 Suitability of treatment

 Laser blended vision treatment is suitable for people with presbyopia.
-People mostly develop presbyopia, refractive error between the ages of 40–45 years.
+People mostly develop presbyopia, refractive error between the ages of 40 and 45 years.
 As we age, the natural lens inside the eye grows, leading to a decrease in the ability of the eye to change its focus from distance to near, a process called accommodation (accommodation (eye)).
 There is still much controversy amongst experts as to the mechanism of accommodation of the eye, which is probably why the actual reversal of presbyopia is still not medically possible.